Watching Your Sheep…

 Process will get us the Prize...

-Sometimes our minds will search for a release from pressure a task brings to bear so we will unconsciously seek out a distraction, voices of spectators in this case, to release or alleviate the pressure of the moment.
+Sometimes our minds will search for a release from the pressure a task brings to bear so we will unconsciously seek out a distraction.
+Voices in the crowd, a bird in the field, plane overhead... did I remember to turn off the oven... anything to release or alleviate the pressure of the moment.
 When doing well we will sometimes, unconsciously, make an error bad enough to take ourselves out of the running to relieve or release the pressure completely.
 It is an undermining escape.

 To compete well, regardless of the sport, we have to learn how to manage pressure and nerves and make them work for us.
 This goes back to focusing on the process, not the prize.
 I worked very hard with my marksmanship students in this arena.